Scholarship Resources for Students with Disabilities

 As Student Accessibility Services (SAS) is notified of scholarship opportunities related to a specific disability population, students that may be eligible will be contacted by email with the scholarship information.
 Please review the following for current scholarship and award information.

 American Council of the Blind (ACB): The ACB has a great opportunity for students who are legally blind to earn a scholarship, whether you are going to a technical college, an entering freshman, undergraduate or a graduate student.
 Over $45,000 in scholarships are awarded to students each year.
 To be eligible, you need to be legally blind in both eyes, maintain a 3.3 GPA, and be involved in your school/local community.
-Please visit the ACB website to complete the scholarship application.
+Learn more about the ACB Scholarship Program.

 Autistic Self Advocacy Network (ASAN): The ASAN Autistic Scholars Fellowship program, a new ASAN project to advance campus leadership, will provide 3 to 5 autistic students $5,000 tuition scholarships each to create systems change on their college campuses.